 Collections

 The State Library is dedicated to meeting the informational and training needs of Kentucky's state government employees.
 Materials in the State Library are selected to support state employees' work and the professional development of Kentucky public library staff.
-Members of the general public are encouraged to use their local public libraries.
-Most items in the State Library are available through interlibrary loan services at local public libraries.
+While Kentucky state employees may check out items through the KDLA WorldCat Discovery Catalog, others are encouraged to use their local public libraries interlibrary loan services to request State Library materials.

 • Computer software applications